 CTMD produced the CD Badenya: Manden Music in New York City which was released as part of the Global Beat of the Boroughs series on the Smithsonian Folkways label in 2002.
 The CCI enabled Kewulay Kamara to found the independent non-profit Organization of Badenya in America.

-There are no upcoming events for West African Community Cultural Initiative.
+There are no upcoming events for West African Sustaining Cultural Initiative.

-There are no past events for West African Community Cultural Initiative.
+There are no past events for West African Sustaining Cultural Initiative.

 Related News & Articles